Porges/ways-to-play/src/games/eight-faces/index.md

 <dt>A bet on one result</dt>
 <dd>Pays 6:1, real odds 7:1.
 House edge is 12.5%.</dd>
 <dt>A bet on two results</dt>
 <dd>Pays 2.8:1, real odds 3:1.
 House edge is 5%.
-If it pays 3:1 as in <span class="noun" lang="zh-Latn">Zheng Chaolin</span>’s version, then the bet is fair, which is probably why it was changed!</dd>
+If it pays 3:1 as in <span class="noun" lang="zh-Latn-pinyin">Zheng Chaolin</span>’s version, then the bet is fair, which is probably why it was changed!</dd>
 <dt>A bet on four results</dt>
 <dd>Pays 1:1, which are the fair odds, unusual for a gambling game.</dd>
 <dt>A corner bet</dt>